kunalgorithm/react-hooks/README.md

 ## Usage

-In the project directory, you can run:
+Clone the project and run:

 ### `npm install && npm start`

+---

 ## Build It Yourself

+Using the new Hooks API with React isn't too difficult once you get a grasp of how React is emulating the class behavior under the hood.

+Here's how you can build the apps above applications yourself using `create-react-app`

 ```bash
 npx create-react-app react-hooks